aiira-co/airMedia/README.md

 # airMedia
 *   Code Beautiful
 *   For full documentation, visit http://airdesign.co.nf
+*   For Demo, go here http://airdesign.co.nf/air_media

 ## DEPENDENCY
 The airMedia library is dependent on the airDesign CSS framework.
 So please make sure you already have it installed.